srfoster/LanguagePathways/backend/README.md

 ENV=DEV ./scripts/admin-user stephen

 TODO:
+* USE: Be able to see how many cards are due vs not.
+Basic stats.
+  TEST: Write some unit tests for due cards

 * USE: Study new memories.

 * Add next chess memory

+* CRUD:BUG: Updating a memory adds an extra :Has, causing the memory to show up twice in a users list

 * USE: Make more srss, one for each zhong of card.
 Make study take an srss id.
 Control the type of study being done.
 SRSs should have a name prop
 * USE: Decide how to represent chess tempo problems and/or positions from my own games.
 Fen is nice.
 A link back would be nice too though.